marasmadwa/Workout-Timer/README.md

 # Workout-Timer

-My version of Workout Timer for Cross trening.
-Icludes: The Benchmark Girls WOD's.
+My version of Workout Timer for Cross training.
+Includes: The Benchmark Girls WOD's.

 ## Getting Started
 Project use local database from db.json.